xyp8023/smarc2/documentation/Porting a package.md

 ## Step 4: Actual code
 **This is the perfect time to do some clean-up!**

-Please check [the model-view-controller design](./media/ROS2%20Node%20Design.png) and implement it in your new and shiny ROS2 package, such that we reduce the likelihood of ending up in the same spaghetti we were in ROS1 ;)
+**Recommended design pattern:** Please check [the model-view-controller design](./media/ROS2%20Node%20Design.png) and implement it in your new and shiny ROS2 package, such that we reduce the likelihood of ending up in the same spaghetti we were in ROS1 ;)

-[This minimal ros2 example](../examples/ros2_python_examples/ros2_python_examples/) should provide you the general idea of how and why.
+**Example:** [This minimal ros2 example](../examples/ros2_python_examples/ros2_python_examples/) should provide you the general idea of how and why.
 It is heavily commented, with multiple different examples of doing the same thing for you to pick and choose.

+**Python imports:** Python3 under ROS2 needs some amount of extra care when importing things.
+Read [this guide here](./Python%20imports.md) to see how/why/what.

 The official [python guide](https://docs.ros.org/en/humble/How-To-Guides/Migrating-from-ROS1/Migrating-Python-Packages.html) and [cpp guide](https://docs.ros.org/en/humble/How-To-Guides/Migrating-from-ROS1/Migrating-CPP-Packages.html) are all very clear as well.